aws-samples/digital-rf-signal-impairment-detection/README.md

 - Enhance the feature engineering process to accommodate additional classes like in-band spurs and IQ gain imbalance
 - Compare results of this solution against deep learning or computer vision alternatives
+- Accomodate larger modulation schemas eg 64-APSK

 ### Known Issues

 The following issues are recognized:

-- Running the generator in the docker container results in warnings which does not impact the data generation process
+- Running the generator in the docker container results in warnings.
+These do not impact the data generation process
 - Ensure the _docker run_ command is run from the root of the repo so the _data_generation/_ folder mounts properly with the _-v_ flag

 ## Security